apache/doris-website/versioned_docs/version-2.0/get-starting/quick-start/quick-start.md

 Note:

-- The root user here is the built-in super admin user of Doris.
-See [Permission Management](https://doris.apache.org/docs/2.0/admin-manual/privilege-ldap/user-privilege/) for more information.
+- The root user here is the built-in super admin user of Apache Doris.
+See [Authentication and Authorization](../admin-manual/auth/authentication-and-authorization.md) for more information.
 - -P: This specifies the query port that is connected to.
 The default port is 9030.
 It corresponds to the `query_port`setting in fe.conf.
 - -h: This specifies the IP address of the FE that is connected to.
 If your client and FE are installed on the same node, you can use 127.0.0.1.